wellsaid-labs/tts-evaluation/docs/KUBERNETES_DEPLOYMENT.md

    kubectl config set-context --current --namespace=staging
    ```

+1. Follow the instructions in "New Cluster" to add secrets but first you'll need to update all their
+   `namespace` manifest configurations.
-1. Follow the instructions in `New Cluster` to setup any permissions and secrets.
-Note that you'll
+1. Follow the instructions in "New Cluster" to add permissions.
+For `Role` and `RoleBinding`
-   need to update any `namespace` manifest arguments before using them.
+   resources, you'll need to update the `namespace` manifest configurations.
+For
+   `ClusterRoleBinding` resources, you'll need to add to the `subjects` configuration.
-1. Update the deployment manifest `namespace` argument in `src/service/deployment.yaml` to
+1. Update the deployment manifest `namespace` configuration in `src/service/deployment.yaml` to
    `staging`.
 Then apply the deployment manifest, creating a `Deployment`.

    ```bash